DylanKentish/ECM3440-python/README.md

 ### Pure functions and methods

-It is worth noting that the methods of built in Python *types* such as `str` and `dict` are *pure*, by which it is meant that they have no side effects.
-Those new to Python are sometimes caught out by this, especially the string methods such as `upper()`.
+The methods of built in Python *types* such as `str` and `dict` are usually *pure*, by which we mean that they have no side effects.
+Those new to Python are sometimes caught out by this, especially when using the string methods such as `upper()`.
 For example:

 ```python
 name = "Bob"